ktbaek/Excess-deaths-Denmark/README.md

-To explore how sensitive the result is to choice of baseline, I have calculated the total excess death rate using the above method for nine different baselines based on different reference periods (Figure 12).
+To explore how sensitive the result is to choice of baseline, I have calculated the total excess death rate using the above method for nine different baselines based on different reference periods (**Figure 13**).

 ![**Excess deaths for the period 2020 Q1 - 2022 Q3 depending on baseline
-reference period.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the 95% prediction interval in a given quarter.
+reference period.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the `r pi` prediction interval in a given quarter.
 Baseline period is indicated on the x-axis.
-(A) Excess deaths per 100,000 of the total Danish population, and (B) excess deaths stratified by age.](README_files/figure-gfm/Figure-12-1.png)
+(A) Excess deaths per 100,000 of the total Danish population, and (B) excess deaths stratified by age.](README_files/figure-gfm/Figure-13-1.png)

-***Figure 12: Excess deaths for the period 2020 Q1 - 2022 Q3 depending
+***Figure 13: Excess deaths for the period 2020 Q1 - 2022 Q3 depending
-on baseline reference period.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the 95% prediction interval in a given quarter.
+on baseline reference period.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the 90% prediction interval in a given quarter.
 Baseline period is indicated on the x-axis.
 (A) Excess deaths per 100,000 of the total Danish population, and (B) excess deaths stratified by age.*

-As shown in Figure 12, the choice of reference period for the baseline has a significant impact on the number of excess deaths.
-Most of the difference between baselines is due to the 70-79 age group, with the exception of the low rate of excess deaths found using the 2014-19 baseline, which is mainly influenced by the 80-89 age group.
-Figure 13 shows the de-trended and de-seasonalized death rates and baselines for these two age groups (only males are shown for illustration).
+As shown in **Figure 13**, the choice of reference period for the baseline has a significant impact on the number of excess deaths.
+Most of the difference between baselines is due to the 70-79 age group, with the exception of the low rate of excess deaths found using the 2014-19 baseline, which is mainly influenced by the 80-89 age group. **Figure 14** shows the de-trended and de-seasonalized death rates and baselines for these two age groups (only males are shown for illustration).
 The large impact of the reference period on the excess deaths in the 70-79 age group appears to be due to the deviation of the long-term trend from a linear fit (as mentioned above), while the low number of excess deaths in the 80-89 age group using the 2014-19 baseline is due to a high mortality year (2013, mainly Q1) followed immediately by a low mortality year (2014).